Local Area Guide

 Connected to the mainland by a four mile causeway some 20-30 minutes drive away is the unspoiled and upmarket atmosphere of these world famous Florida Gulf Coast vacation islands.
 Captiva is attached to Sanibel Island by a short bridge at Blind Pass and is in many ways even more paid-back and natural than Sanibel.

-We're showcasing all that Cape Coral, Florida, has to offer right here.
-Make this web site your springboard for jumping into the Southwest Florida cities and lifestyles that make up our paradise!
+Check out our Cape Coral Activities & Attractions Guide!
+That's where we're showcasing all that Cape Coral, Florida.
+Make this web page your springboard for jumping into the Southwest Florida cities and lifestyles that make up our paradise!